schliepk/UMM_CSCI_4453_Lab_2/README.md

 * has a unique value for each row (super key)
 * is no longer a super key if any attribute is dropped

 In the column definition I provided above, you have told the DBMS that the column `id` serves as the primary key for the table.
-The extra `AUTO_INCREMENT` ensures that this field (see how I've used all 3 of the words?) has a unique value for each row, and `NOT NULL` ensures that there is a value in the field… hence it really is a primary key.
+The extra `IDENTITY(1,1)` ensures that this field (see how I've used all 3 of the words?) has a unique value for each row, and `NOT NULL` ensures that there is a value in the field… hence it really is a primary key.
 (DBMS allow people to cheat a bit – technically a column can't serve as a PRIMARY KEY if it has a NULL value)

 ### Giving it some data

 #### Use `INSERT`
 Now that the table exists, use `INSERT` to add some data:

 Insert 5 or 6 items of varying amounts and values into `inventory`.
 You'll want at least a few low numbers and at least a few high numbers in the `amount` field.   (we'll use this later).<BR><BR>Add another item and *"accidentally"* give it the same name as something already in the table, but make certain that at least one of the fields differ between the two records.
-(The up-arrow is your friend for manual entries like these)

 #### Basic form of `SELECT`
 The basic form of the `SELECT` command is `SELECT <cols> FROM <table>;`.
 Experiment with that.
 For example: